micasense/rededge-api/docs/API_Serial.md

 <http://pixhawk.ethz.ch/mavlink/#HEARTBEAT>

-## COMMAND\_ACK

-Note: to prevent misinterpretation of COMMAND\_ACK messages, the RedEdge no longer responds to all messages with an acknowledge.
-To test round-trip serial connectivity, use the PING message.

 ## PING

 Send the PING message with system\_id = 0 and component\_id = 0, and with a new sequence number each time, to ensure round-trip communications with the RedEdge.
 The PING message will be responded to with the same sequence number and the system\_id and component\_id of the sender (which are present in the message header).